 The Director confirmed that it was a failure to “not follow the facility’s policy for fall risk assessments and complete neuro-checks for documented unattended falls.”
 The surveyor said that the facility “Was unable to provide a neurological flow sheet for [the resident] after the three documented unattended falls.”

 If you have your suspicions that your loved one is being neglected or abused while living at Countryside Healthcare and Rehabilitation Center, call the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for legal help to stop the mistreatment now.
-Our law firm fights aggressively on behalf of Lawrence County victims of mistreatment living in long-term facilities including nursing homes in Lawrenceburg.
+Our network of attorneys fights aggressively on behalf of Lawrence County victims of mistreatment living in long-term facilities including nursing homes in Lawrenceburg.

 Our seasoned attorneys provide legal representation to nursing home residents who have been harmed by negligence and abuse.
 Our years of experience in successfully resolving claims for compensation against caregivers holds those at fault accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a monetary recovery claim.
 We can begin working on your behalf to ensure your rights are protected.

 Our lawyers accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.